Your session has timed out

 You can also choose to write something called a professional profile.
 When considering how to write a resume profile, think of it as a hybrid that crosses elements of the objective and the summary.

-A resume profile lists your qualifications, experience, and education in terms of the company’s needs and values.
+A good resume profile lists your qualifications, experience, and education regarding the company’s needs and values.
 It can be formatted as a paragraph or as a list with resume bullet points.

 Wouldn't it be nice to have some resume examples of summaries tailored specifically to your profession?
 Read our guide: "A Resume Summary That Will Get You The Job [7 Secret Steps]"